Jeffligit/recipe-planning-recipe-service/README.md

 ## Unit Testing
-1. Run up `./script/up`
+1. Run up `./scripts/up.sh`
 2. Check the `CONTAINER_ID` by running `docker ps`
-3. ssh into the docker container by running `docker exec -it \[paste container id\] /bin/bash
+3. ssh into the docker container by running `docker exec -it [paste container id] /bin/bash`
 4. Run `pytest`, optionally you can also add the path to the tests you want to run.
 5. Run `exit` to exit out of the container
 6. Run `docker compose down` to spin down the container.